vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 checks also cover same-numbered commands from different source tracks in one playback track, including warning deduplication without source annotations.

+## Execute shared command streams with independent playback tracks

+TrackProgram now declares the source track numbers that execute its commands.
+The ordinary case still declares one number.
+SonyPS1, SonyPS2, HeartBeatPS1, SegSat, and NamcoSnes declare all their channels or voices on one decoded stream instead of copying the complete command vector for each one.
+SonyPS2 also assembles and sorts each song's section commands once, moving the commands from temporary sections into the shared song stream.

+SequenceVM expands those declarations in order and gives every playback track its own cursor, flow state, note state, and format state.
+Source command references retain the decoded stream's identity.
+Playlist entries still follow playback order, and validation resolves their starts against the corresponding shared commands.
+This preserves scheduling, channel-specific initialization, prepasses, and section transitions.
+Shell source inspection shows each decoded stream once with its declared track numbers.

+TrackStateContext supplies the sequence, decoded track, and current source track number together.
+Format states can keep borrowing the original decoded track, as AkaoSnes does; no temporary metadata-only track substitutes for it.
+This removes the runtime adapter's separate constructor combinations for sequence, track, and settings.
+One pair of construction helpers now serves both program state and track state.
+Default construction and settings-only states remain supported, and unused runtime settings are still rejected.

+The change removes 29 net production lines, including shell inspection.
+More substantially, each shared stream has one command vector rather than up to sixteen channel copies.
+No new storage wrapper or alternate VM was introduced.

+Verification: the full build is warning-free and all 20 CTest targets pass.
+A temporary before/after capture matched all 291 MIDI renderings from the existing fixtures.
+The committed playlist fixture now uses shared commands while retaining its independent cursor, state-persistence, and boundary checks;
+it also checks source lookup and expanded playlist validation.
+Removing an unused helper type offsets those additions: total test line count is unchanged.
+The MIDI capture hook was removed, and its harness and results remain ignored.
+Real-file corpus parity is still unverified.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding